 - Value for money.
 The best workers compensation insurance isn’t necessarily through the cheapest provider.
 Do your research to ensure that you’re getting comprehensive cover for a competitive price.

 The best workers compensation insurance brokers in Canberra

 RiotACT’s editorial team has combed through 20 years of on-site comments to compile a list of the most recommended businesses according to you.

 To be listed in our Best of Canberra series, each business needs to have consistently received positive feedback on RiotACT and Facebook as well as maintaining a minimum average of 4/5 stars on Google.

-allinsure is a corporate authorised representative of Insurance Advisernet, one of Australia’s largest networks of independent insurance advisers.
-This relationship allows them to maintain their local ownership and presence here in the Canberra region, whilst having the buying power to access to a wide range of insurer products and services needed by their customers in today’s increasingly complex business world.
+As a corporate authorised representative of Insurance Advisernet; one of Australia’s largest networks of independent insurance advisers; allinsure maintain their local ownership and presence, whilst leveraging buying power and product access.

 Louise McDonald from Icon Air Conditioning wrote in a website testimonial, “Allinsure were extremely thorough and gathered quite a lot of information regarding our business and our needs… We’ve had incidents in the last few years involving Workers Compensation claims and they’ve provided excellent advice and have gone above and beyond to help negotiate the most cost-effective premiums.”

 If you need workers compensation insurance for a small or medium business, PSC Insurance Brokers could be the broker for you.
 It’s a national insurance brokerage with a strong Canberra presence, and it provides cost-effective insurance advice and solutions.